The Premier League

 Destinations: Liverpool, London, Manchester

-The highly anticipated 26th English Premier League season kicks off on 12 August 2017 and is scheduled to finish on 13 May 2018.
+The highly anticipated 27th English Premier League season kicks off on 11 August 2018 and is scheduled to finish on 19 May 2018.
+Fixtures are set to be announced on 14 June 2018.

 Since its formation in 1992, the English Premier League has seen some of the sport's most exciting moments.